hariharanv01/flexible-jekyll/_posts/2016-08-27-OAuth-2-debunked.markdown

 ### Client credentials Grant

 In this grant type, Clients themselves are the resource owner as well.
-Clients are issued tokens solely on the basis of Client credentials with any user consent. eg. Facebook has a GMail corporate account, and wants to access it.
+Clients are issued tokens solely on the basis of Client credentials without user consent. eg. Facebook has a GMail corporate account, and wants to access it.
 This grant can also be used to give trusted clients access to resources.
 For eg. Google Ads service wants to read all GMail users' emails to show them more relevant ads.
 GMail can issue Google Ads a token with which Google Ads can read user emails but not change his email settings or send mail on his behalf.

 ![Client creds grant]({{site.img-folder}}client_creds.jpg)